-[Outside Dife Outside Directors] Name Independent Officer Supplementary Explanation of Compliant Items Reason for Election Eiji Ebinuma 0 - Current partner of Tanabe & Partners He utilizes his advanced specialized knowledge on corporate legal affairs and abundant experience as an attorney at law, and fulfills his role as an outside director from an objective and specialized perspective based on a legal standpoint.
-His insight and knowledge are suitable for the supervision of management, and he has been nominated for reelection as outside director to improve transparency of the Board of Directors and strengthen its supervisory functions.
-He has been designated as an independent officer because he satisfies the independence standard specified by the Tokyo Stock Exchange and the Company's independence standard.
-Chiharu Baba 0 - Former Deputy President and Representative Director of Mizuho Trust & Banking Co., Ltd. (until 2007) He has served as Deputy President and Representative Director of Mizuho Trust & Banking Co., Ltd. and as an outside officer in several energy-related companies, giving him a wide range of knowledge and abundant experience in financial accounting, risk management and management in general.
-His insight and knowledge are suitable for the supervision of management, and he has been nominated for election as outside director to improve transparency of the Board of Directors and strengthen its supervisory functions.
-He has been designated as an independent officer because he satisfies the independence standard specified by the Tokyo Stock Exchange and the Company's independence standard.
+[Outside Dire ctorsj Name Independent Officer Supplementary Explanation of Compliant Items Reason for Election Chiharu 0 - Former Deputy He has abundant corporate management Baba President and experience and extensive knowledge of financial Representative Director accounting, risk management and management in of Mizuho Trust & general, and has fulfilled his role as an outside Banking Co., Ltd. (until director.
+His insight and knowledge are suitable for 2007) the supervision of management, and he has been nominated for re-election as outside director to improve transparency of the Board of Directors and strengthen its supervisory functions.
+He has been designated as an independent officer because he satisfies the independence standard specified by the Tokyo Stock Exchange and the Mornani 0 Company's independence standard.
+Mayumi Yamamoto O She has advanced specialized knowledge and abundant experience concerning corporate legal Tamamoto affairs as an attorney at law, has served as a member of government councils such as the Central Labour Relations Commission, and she has been nominated for-election as outside director to improve transparency of the Board of Directors and strengthen its supervisory functions because she is suitable for executing monitoring of the Company's management from an objective and specialized perspective.
+She has been designated as an independent officer because she satisfies the independence standard specified by the Tokyo Stock Exchange and the Company's independence standard.